 “I could walk for one hundred days in these hiking boots!” exclaimed Arthur (age 5) as we set off on our weekend hike in the Peak District; all wearing our new Keen walking boots to review.
 We love getting out into the great outdoors as a family.
 If you’re hoping to get some walking distances from your little ones, wellies just won’t do.
 They need sturdy walking boots that support their feet, are comfortable and waterproof.

-*All four members of the Lynn Family were gifted Keen walking boots in exchange for this honest review and coverage on my social media.
-Also, this post contains affiliate links.
+This post was updated May 2020.
+All shoes mentioned in this post were gifted in exchange for this honest review and coverage on my social media.
+This post also contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I relieve a small commission.

 Although they are on the pricier side for kids hiking boots, they are VERY good quality.
 I particularly love how they are easy to get on and off with strong elastic laces that don’t need to be tied, and the reinforced rubber toe protects from scuffing when climbing.